ferrex-aurakvena/k5pro-blackwell/README.md

 ## Project Updates

-- 🔥 ```2025/09/29```: We have open-sourced `Kandinsky 5.0 T2V Lite` a lite (2B parameters) version of `Kandinsky 5.0 Video` text-to-video generation model.
-Released checkpoints: `kandinsky5lite_t2v_pretrain_5s`, `kandinsky5lite_t2v_pretrain_10s`, `kandinsky5lite_t2v_sft_5s`, `kandinsky5lite_t2v_sft_10s`, `kandinsky5lite_t2v_nocfg_5s`, `kandinsky5lite_t2v_nocfg_10s`, `kandinsky5lite_t2v_distilled16steps_5s`, `kandinsky5lite_t2v_distilled16steps_10s` contains weight from pretrain, supervised finetuning, cfg distillation and diffusion distillation into 16 steps.
-5s checkpoints are capable of generating videos up to 5 seconds long.
-10s checkpoints is faster models checkpoints trained with [NABLA](https://huggingface.co/ai-forever/Wan2.1-T2V-14B-NABLA-0.7) algorithm and capable to generate videos up to 10 seconds long.
-- 🔥 ```2025/10/7```: The ComfyUI README file has been updated.
-SDPA support has been added, allowing you to run our code without Flash attention.
-Magcache support for nocfg checkpoints has been added, allowing Magcache support for sft and nocfg checkpoints.
-Memory consumption in the VAE has been reduced, with the entire pipeline now running at 24 GB with offloading.
+- 🔥 ```2025/11/15```: `Kandinsky 5.0 Lite I2V` & `Kandinsky 5.0 Lite T2I` models are open-sourced.
 - 🔥 ```2025/10/19```: Further VAE tiling optimization.
 NF4 version of Qwen2.5-VL from Bitsandbytes is supported.
 Flash Attention 2, Flash Attention 2, Sage Attention or SDPA can be selected for 5-seconds generation using option --attention_engine.
 Now generation should work on the GPUS with 12 GB of memory.
 Kandinsky 5 Video Lite is [accepted to diffusers](https://github.com/huggingface/diffusers/pull/12478).
+- 🔥 ```2025/10/7```: The ComfyUI README file has been updated.
+SDPA support has been added, allowing you to run our code without Flash attention.
+Magcache support for nocfg checkpoints has been added, allowing Magcache support for sft and nocfg checkpoints.
+Memory consumption in the VAE has been reduced, with the entire pipeline now running at 24 GB with offloading.
+- 🔥 ```2025/09/29```: We have open-sourced `Kandinsky 5.0 T2V Lite` a lite (2B parameters) version of `Kandinsky 5.0 Video` text-to-video generation model.
+Released checkpoints: `kandinsky5lite_t2v_pretrain_5s`, `kandinsky5lite_t2v_pretrain_10s`, `kandinsky5lite_t2v_sft_5s`, `kandinsky5lite_t2v_sft_10s`, `kandinsky5lite_t2v_nocfg_5s`, `kandinsky5lite_t2v_nocfg_10s`, `kandinsky5lite_t2v_distilled16steps_5s`, `kandinsky5lite_t2v_distilled16steps_10s` contains weight from pretrain, supervised finetuning, cfg distillation and diffusion distillation into 16 steps.
+5s checkpoints are capable of generating videos up to 5 seconds long.
+10s checkpoints is faster models checkpoints trained with [NABLA](https://huggingface.co/ai-forever/Wan2.1-T2V-14B-NABLA-0.7) algorithm and capable to generate videos up to 10 seconds long.

-## Kandinsky 5.0 T2V Lite
+## Kandinsky 5.0 Video Lite

-Kandinsky 5.0 T2V Lite is a lightweight video generation model (2B parameters) that ranks #1 among open-source models in its class.
+Kandinsky 5.0 Video Lite is a lightweight video generation model (2B parameters) that ranks #1 among open-source models in its class.
 It outperforms larger Wan models (5B and 14B) and offers the best understanding of Russian concepts in the open-source ecosystem.

-We provide 8 model variants, each optimized for different use cases:
+We provide 8 Text-to-Video model variants, each optimized for different use cases:

 * SFT model — delivers the highest generation quality;